Saul Goodman: Post-Breaking Bad

 He tries to call Ed while hiding in a dumpster, but he is subsequently arrested by the police.
 In jail, he calls Bill Oakley and asks him to serve as his advisory counsel.
 The Government then offers Jimmy a "take-it-or-leave-it" deal of 30 years in jail, but then Jimmy narrates a version of events that places him as a victim and unwilling associate of Walter White, intimidating the prosecution by declaring that he needs to convince only a single juror to avoid a guilty verdict.
 He manages to improve his deal to just seven years in a prison of his choice in North Carolina, which he tries to reduce even more by trading information about the death of Howard Hamlin, upon which he is informed that Kim had already confessed to what happened to Howard a month prior.

 Having been extradited to Albuquerque, Jimmy asks Bill to tell the prosecution that he has further information about Howard's death.
-While in court, Jimmy, representing himself, confesses in open court to all his crimes, including his crucial part in Walter White's drug empire and his role in Chuck's ousting from HHM and ultimate suicide.
+While in court, Jimmy, worried about Kim possibly being sued by Howard's widow and representing himself, confesses in open court to all his crimes, including his crucial part in Walter White's drug empire and his role in Chuck's ousting from HHM and ultimate suicide.

-Jimmy is sent to prison in Colorado, his sentence now 86 years.
+Jimmy is sent to a maximum security prison in Colorado, his sentence now 86 years.
 On the bus to prison, another inmate recognizes Jimmy as Saul Goodman and leads the other inmates in a chant of "Better Call Saul".
 Later, Kim visits Jimmy, who is now a cook in the prison kitchen, and they share a cigarette.
-In the prison yard, Jimmy gestures his signature finger guns at her as she leaves and silently stands in the prison yard until the screen cuts to black.
+He reveals that he has been giving legal advice to other inmates.
+In the prison yard, Jimmy gestures his signature finger guns at her as she leaves and silently stands in the prison yard.

 Reception

-For the first four seasons and season 6A and season 6B of Better Call Saul, Odenkirk was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series as well as the Golden Globe Award for Best Actor and the Screen Actors Guild Award for Outstanding Actor in a Drama Series five times each.
+For the first four seasons and season 6A and season 6B of Better Call Saul, Odenkirk was nominated for the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series as well as the Golden Globe Award for Best Actor – Television Series Drama and the Actor Award for Outstanding Performance by a Male Actor in a Drama Series five times each.
 Odenkirk also received nominations for the Critics' Choice Television Award for Best Actor in a Drama Series for each season, winning the award three times.

 Several critics felt that Odenkirk, who had been nominated for each previous season, was a significant Emmy snub at the 72nd Primetime Emmy Awards, also after a campaign on Twitter for Odenkirk to win at the 74th Primetime Emmy Awards, he was felt to have been snubbed again by some Twitter users.